The King Is Coming!

 Joy to the World, one of the most famous and beloved Christmas hymns, was originally a poem written by Isaac Watts titled The Messiah's Coming and Kingdom, which was published in his book The Psalms of David: Imitated in the Language of the New Testament in 1719.
 He based his poem on verses in Psalms 96 and 98, which reminded him of the joy that will be experienced by the world at the return of Jesus to establish His kingdom.
 It was set to music by Lowell Mason in 1836.

 Behold!
 Not that far away in the distance is the city illuminated by the Lion of Judah, the Lamb slain before the foundation of the world for our sins, the KING of kings and the LORD of lords.
 It is getting brighter as it draws nearer.
 King Jesus, who has never abandoned us, and never will, is coming!
-He is bringing with Him the crown of life to give to all of us who trust alone in Him (James 1:12; Revelation 2:10).
+He is bringing with Him the crown of life to give to all of us who trust in Him alone (James 1:12; Revelation 2:10).

 Continue faithfully working for the Lord even in the face of adversity.
 Your patient hope is not in vain but is steadfast and sure.